tfsumon/byteboltsec-hugo-test/content/english/check-your-exposure.md

       <br>

       * **Continuously Monitor for Data Breaches.** Even if you do everything right, there’s still a risk of human error.
 Breachsense allows you to uncover data breaches in real time.

+# Potential Effects
+potential_effects:
+  enable: true
+  title: "Why Use Breachsense"
+  ahref: "/why-breachsense/"
+  content: "Breachsense provides security teams with actionable threat intelligence to prevent ransomware, account takeover, and online fraud."
+  book_a_demo_button: true
+  info_list:
+  - title: "Early Data Breach Detection and Response"
+    icon: "las la-exclamation-triangle"
+    content: "Automatically monitor for leaked credentials and other sensitive data.
+Get notified as soon as a breach is detected."
+  - title: "Easy Integration with Your CTI Toolset"
+    icon: "las la-compress-arrows-alt"
+    content: "Integrate our actionable data within you SOC and SIEM platforms by querying our APIs and consuming the JSON output."
+  - title: "Instant Alerts for Quick Incident Response"
+    icon: "las la-bell"
+    content: "Get instant notifications when sensitive information has been compromised.
+Prevent criminals from exploiting the exposed data."

+# Detect Dark Web Leakage
+detect_dark_web_leakage:
+  enable: true
+  title: "What causes data breaches?"
+  image: "images/JSON.png"
+  alt: "Dashboard showing results of monitoring dark web for company data leakag e"
+  content: >-
+   * Stolen or leaked credentials

+   * Misconfigured Security Settings

+   * Accidental Sharing of sensitive information with the wrong recipient

+   * Third-party vendors with access to your data who experience a breach

+   * Vulnerable websites or applications

+   * Social engineering / phishing attacks

+   * Disgrunteled or careless employees who intentionally or accidentally share sensitive data

+   * Lost of stolen devices which contain sensitive data

+   * Improper disposal of old devices and storage media which contain confidential information

 # features